 Rest assured that Seoul is reasonably safe to walk around even if you’re alone.
 As such, when hubby was busy with his summit, I had no qualms about checking out the city on my own.
 All I required to begin my adventure was a comprehensive map of Seoul.
 Thanks to the subway, all places of interest in the city were literally within my reach.
 What could be more gratifying than exploring Seoul in spring?

-When it comes to shopping in Seoul, there’s really no point blogging about premium shopping as stores for that are aplenty.
+When it comes to shopping in Seoul, there’s really no point blogging about premium shopping as stores for that are already aplenty.
 Like myself, I’m sure most people are looking for a bargain.
 High on the list would be Namdaemun Market, which is quite similar to the night market in Malaysia.
 The number of stalls and shops here are endless.
-This is also where you get to practise and sharpen your bargaining skills.
+This is also where you get to practise and hone your bargaining skills.

 Other popular markets are Myeongdong Market, Dongdaemun Market and Pyeonghwa Market.
 In fact, most of them sell pretty much the same items but on a smaller scale compared to Namdaemun Market.